arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 After about a day, and after having unhappily relieved myself in the woods while an annoying bird watched me, I began to make out the outline of some city.
 “Have you heard of Olin?” said Tim, who sat across from me.
 “No, I haven’t.
 Who’s that?”
 “Well, he’s only the best wand maker in a thousand miles.”
 “Are we doing something for him?”
 “No, do we look like we work for a living to you?”
 “Well…isn’t all this stealing a form of work...?”
 I replied.
 “It’s fun actually.
 I don’t really need to do it anymore.
 I do it for the thrill of it.
 Our last heist was enough to retire on.
 But that was too boring for me.
 Besides, I have an escape token that’ll transport me right back home if anything goes wrong, so I’ve got nothing to worry about.”
 “What if you get killed before you can escape?”
 “Do I look like I started doing this yesterday?”

 As we got close to the city, apparently named Kae, a fear and anxiety grew in my stomach.
 I wanted to leave and go back home.
 Perhaps a homemade remedy would have sufficed.
 But I was too scared to leave now.
 What would Tim and his friends do if I tried to bail on them now?
 We got off the carriage by some woods close enough to the city that I could see rooftops through the foliage.

+TODOs:
+- Chico, the dog with the seriousness of a general at war.
+- Chico mind communicating with the elves.
+Chico talking about random stuff he’s heard.
+(Chico dog photo embed?)

 A bearded man, Arlo, who had sat silently by Tim during our journey (but always nodding in agreement to things Tim said) waved his hands over the misty seahorses, saying some mysterious words, and I saw them turn into a watery looking liquid and go into a vial he wore as a necklace.
 He then repeated the motions with our carriage, and our carriage shrunk to thimble size.
 He picked it up from the ground and put it in his pocket.

 “Your job will be to grab some tiny bags of fairy wing dust that Olin has in his storage room,” Tim said with a tone which indicated that I didn’t have a choice about the task.
 “It shouldn’t take you long.
 We’ll keep him distracted and preoccupied while you nab six bags.
 Each of your coat’s six pockets can conceal a bag; a concealment spell has been cast on them, so no one can detect them once the bags are in your pockets.”
 Tim pulled up a hand-scrawled map and pointed to the top right corner.
 “There’s a trapdoor near these shelves.
 Sneak in and follow the short tunnel to the end; that’s where Olin’s storage room is.
 Arlo will put a quietness spell on you which will still the air around you, so you’re not heard.”